-Students must satisfy two Awareness Areas: Cultural Diversity in the United States [C] and either Global Awareness [G] or Historical Awareness [H].
-However, it is not necessary for students to exceed thirty-five semester credits to complete any of the three MCCCD AGECs because courses can satisfy a Core Area and one or two Awareness Areas simultaneously.
-Therefore, no additional semester credits are required to satisfy the two Awareness Areas. - Cultural Diversity in the United States [C] AND - 2.
-Global Awareness [G] OR - 3.
+exceed thirty-five semester credits to complete any of the three MCCCD AGECs because courses can satisfy a Core Area and one or two Awareness Areas simultaneously.
+Therefore, no additional semester credits are required to satisfy the two Awareness Areas.

+1. Cultural Diversity in the United States [C] AND

+- 2. Global Awareness [G] OR - 3.
 Historical Awareness [H]

-AGEC Area Requirements Descriptions/Definitions Credits A total of six semester credits must be completed with a grade of "C" or better in the First-Year Composition Core Area.
+AGEC Area Requirements Descriptions/Definitions

+Core Areas

+First-Year Composition (FYC)

+First-Year Composition Core Area.
 Courses must emphasize skills necessary for college-level learning and writing skills.

+Literacy and Critical Inquiry [L]

 A total of three semester credits must be completed with a grade of "C" or better in the Literacy and Critical Inquiry Core Area.
 In the [L] course, typically at the sophomore level, students gather, interpret, and evaluate evidence and express their findings in writing or speech.
 This course includes a series of graded written or spoken formal assignments.

 Literacy is defined broadly as communicative competence in written and oral discourse; critical inquiry is defined as the gathering, interpreting, and evaluating of evidence.
 Building on the proficiency attained in traditional First-Year Composition courses, the Literacy and Critical Inquiry requirement helps students sustain and extend their ability to reason critically and communicate clearly through language.

 A total of six semester credits must be completed with a grade of "C" or better in the Mathematical Studies Core Area.
 One course must be selected from Mathematics [MA].
 A second course must be selected from Computer/Statistics/Quantitative Applications [CS].